Strongman Atlas Stone Technique: Improving Lift Efficiency

 Building Strength for Atlas Stones

-Stone performance improves when athletes train the supporting muscles and patterns.
+Stone performance climbs when you train the supporting muscles and patterns.
+Key supporting work includes:

 • Zercher squats and carries